Entry requirements for Canada

 If you are a native English-speaking applicant who has successfully completed year 12 secondary school education with good grades in your High School Diploma, you should be considered for English language requirement exemption.

-Non-native English-speaking applicants who have successfully completed a degree qualification from a recognised Canadian university should be considered for English language requirement exemption.
+Non-native English-speaking applicants who have successfully completed a degree qualification from a recognised Canadian university should be considered for English language requirement exemption, as long as the degree programme was completed in Canada.

 If you are unsure of your qualifications or entry requirements, please contact us.